sullis/dropwizard-helloworld/README.md

 # Service endpoint

-open a web browser and visit this URL:
+in your web browser, visit this URL:

 http://localhost:8080/hello?name=Jeff